-This is where today’s responsible life event lending options can make the difference between softening residents’ landing after a life-shattering event versus suffering an unrecoverable financial catastrophe.
+This is where today’s responsible small dollar loans can make the difference between softening residents’ landing after a life-shattering event versus suffering an unrecoverable financial catastrophe.
 This solution is especially poignant for residents in deeply rural areas of the U.S. who are more susceptible to the effects of climate disasters.
-The benefit for credit unions that set up wildfire loans, or any natural disaster loan, is it allows the cooperatives to employ flexible, less-restrictive underwriting criteria and possibly customize their loan amounts, rates, and terms.
+The benefit for credit unions that set up wildfire loans, or any natural disaster loan, is it allows the cooperatives to employ flexible, less-restrictive underwriting criteria and possibly customize their small dollar loan amounts, rates, and terms.

 Disaster can now strike at any time, and you can offer your members a digital QCash Financial First Responder Loan.
 Regardless of the disaster – say wildfire, flooding, tornado, or economic crisis – your members will know to come to you for help, no matter when or where they need it.

 By using our life event lending platform, your credit union can offer anytime loans to distressed members in need of fast funds, evaluated by our relational-decisioning platform and deposited in members’ accounts within 60 seconds.
 Providing access to funds can help members secure – at the very least – temporary housing, personal protective equipment (PPE), and food resources following the devastating loss of their homes.